ant1eicher/clip-classifier-lambda/README.md

 The API call will return the _RELATIVE_ probabilities of the image belonging to the various labels.
 These labels are seen as mutually exclusive, with probabilities summing to 1.
 If you would like to detect multiple things within the same image (e.g. a soccer ball
-AND the fact that a sport is being played), you will need to run the classifier twice.
+AND the fact that a sport is being played), you will need to run the classifier twice, or cleverly encode each combination of two labels as a probability (e.g. label1 & label2, label1 & label3, etc).

 ```json
 {